ariadata/dc-zabbix-server/README.md

 > 5- in Groups select : `Zabbix servers`

-> 6- in Interface add new agent, remove IP, set DNS to `host.docker.internal` and type to `DNS`
+> 6- in Interface add new agent, set DNS to `host.docker.internal` and type to `DNS`

 > 7- Add New Server